-Her other recent books include Les asen: mémoires de fer forge dans l’art vodoun du Dahomey (Geneva: Ides et Calendes.
+Her most recent book projects include the forthcoming1325: How Medieval Africa Made the World Modern (Yale University Press 2021) and Picasso’s Demoiselles: The True Origins of a Modern Art Masterpiece (Duke University Press 2019), winner of the 2020 Robert Motherwell Book Award for an outstanding publication in the history and criticism of modernism in the arts was a finalist for the 2020 Prose Prize in Art History and Criticism, and was selected for the 2019 Wall Street Journal arts book holiday list and.
+Her other books include Les asen: mémoires de fer forge dans l’art vodoun du Dahomey (Geneva: Ides et Calendes.
 Jan.
 2019), The Image of the Black in African and Asian Art co-edited with David Bindman and Henry Louis Gates, Jr. (2017 Harvard University Press) and The Art of Jazz: Form/Performance/Notes. co-edited with David Bindman and Vera Ingrid Grant (2017 Harvard University Press).

 Blier's 2015 book, Art and Risk in Ancient Yoruba: Ife History, Power and Identity c.1300 (Cambridge University Press) won the Prose Prize in Art History and Criticism.
 Her first book The Anatomy of Architecture: Ontology and Metaphor in Batammaliba Architectural Expression (Cambridge University press; paperback, Chicago University Press, 1987) won the Arnold Rubin Prize.
 Her second book, African Vodun: Art, Psychology, and Power (1995) received the Charles Rufus Morey Prize.
 Additional books include: African Royal Art: The Majesty of Form (1998 Choice Book Award), Butabu: Adobe Architecture in West Africa (2004 NY Times, Holiday Selection), and Art of the Senses: Masterpieces from the William and Bertha Teel Collection (Editor 2004).

+In 2011, two of her articles were selected for the Centennial Anthology of the Art Bulletin, comprising the 33 top articles over the journal’s 100 year history; she was one of only three art historians (along with Meyer Shapiro and Leo Steinberg) to have two articles included.
 In 2017 she was bestowed a Yoruba (Nigeria) chieftaincy title, Otun Yeye Obalufon (“First/Right Mother of Obalufon”), by Oba Aderemi Adedapo, Secretary General of the Yoruba Council of Yoruba Obas for her work on Ife art and history.